What are home appraisals?

 Appraisal is an essential step in the mortgage process as it ensures the amount being paid by the borrower and lender is true to the value of the home.
 Understanding what appraisers look for and the fees associated with the process benefit both the buyer and seller by getting the most out of the real estate transaction.

 While appraisal fees are settled at closing of the sale, they are not the only closing cost that must be paid at this stage.
-Insurance premiums, taxes and other fees will all factor into a home’s closing costs.
+Insurance premiums, homeowners insurance, property taxes and other fees will all factor into the price of closing a mortgage.